-- (a) an order for the payment of a monthly allowance made or deemed to be made by a court under Part VIII; - (b) an order for the payment of periodical sums by way of maintenance or alimony to a wife or for the benefit of any child under Part X; - (c) an order for maintenance made by the Syariah Court under the Administration of Muslim Law Act (Cap.
+- (a) an order for the payment of a monthly allowance made or deemed to be made by a court under Part VIII; - (b) an order for the payment of periodical sums by way of maintenance or alimony to a wife or former wife or an incapacitated husband or incapacitated former husband, or by way of maintenance for the benefit of any child, under Part X;

+- (c) an order for maintenance made by the Syariah Court under the Administration of Muslim Law Act (Cap.
 3); - (d) an order for maintenance made under the Maintenance of Parents Act (Cap.
-167B); and - (e) a maintenance order registered or confirmed by the court under the Maintenance Orders (Facilities for Enforcement) Act (Cap.
-168)
+167B); and - (e) a maintenance order, as defined in section 2 of the Maintenance Orders (Reciprocal Enforcement) Act (Cap.
+169), which is registered or confirmed by the court under that Act.